STRAN90/Foodwise-project3/README.md

 I opted to integrate Font Awesome into the project to make use of the wide range of icons available.

-I included a favicon in the project using Favicon
+I included a favicon in the project using Favicon.

 ![Favicon Screenshot](/static/images/favicon/favicon.ico)